- Form a Company Now! +

 The Delaware Division of Corporations generally takes three to five (3-5) business days to return the receipt of filing to us; once we receive it, we will immediately forward it to you via email for your records.

-Write a letter to the IRS, requesting closure of your LLC's EIN Number.
+After you’ve completed the Delaware LLC cancellation process, you may need to write a letter to the IRS, requesting closure of your LLC's EIN Number.
 Include the full name of the LLC, its address and a copy of the Certificate of Cancellation.

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: